Verifying MSO Predictions

 Earlier discussions contained warnings about what kind of errors can occur, how to use the two-sub timing reference test to verify the integrity of your timing reference before taking final measurements, and some problems that can occur in forum discussions about potential timing reference problems.
 The FAQ lists many solutions found by users that experienced problems in the final verification.

-It's common that MSO projects using measurements with a timing reference problem or some other measurement problem are nonetheless able to produce solutions that look very good after optimization.
+It's common that MSO projects using measurements with a timing reference problem or some other measurement problem are nonetheless able to produce solutions that look very good "on paper" after optimization.
 This characteristic of MSO can lead to a false sense of security, and underscores the importance of doing a final measurement in REW to verify MSO's predictions.

 You can make this verification process easier by performing your MSO measurements so the MLP is measured last as discussed earlier.